sergioag/dosstuff/README.md

 2. wdbios: Reverse-engineered BIOS for the WD1002-WX1, a very old MFM, XT-class, hard drive controller.
 It's equivalent to the Super-BIOS v2.4, so dynamic geometry support is present.

+All the code within this repository, unless stated otherwise in the corresponding directory, falls under the 3-clause BSD license, as found in the LICENSE file.